zellat451/pyjump/README.md

 1. Run the application (`pyjump.exe`.
 Create a shortcut for later if you need to).
 The first time launch may take a moment as it initializes the spreadsheet.
 2. Connect to your Google account (if not already done)
 3. Click the button `scan Whitelist` to start scanning the `mainDrives` for their folders recursively.
 This may take some time.
-	- After scanning a Whitelist entry, its property `LastChecked` will be set to the current date utc, midnight.
-	- Future scans will only scan folders that have been modified since the last check.
 4. You can use the button `Edit Whitelist` to see what's registered in the whitelist.
    	- You can also add folders manually, but be careful with that.
 They will be deleted the next time you scan the whitelist.
 	- You can also remove folders manually, but be careful with that.
 They will be added the next time you scan the whitelist.